rackerlabs/rackspace-how-to/content/rackspace-email/change-your-rackspace-email-password.md

 product_url: rackspace-email
 ---

-Your Rackspace email password should be changed regularly in order to keep your email account secure from intruders.
+Your Rackspace Email password should be changed regularly in order to keep your email account secure from intruders.
 Use the following instructions to update your password:

 1. Log in to your Webmail account by going to [apps.rackspace.com](https://apps.rackspace.com).
 2. Click the drop-down menu below the accounts username, then **Settings**.